SDA-SE/sda-dropwizard-commons/sda-commons-server-kafka/README.md

 To give the user more flexibility the bundle allows to create consumers and producers either by name of a valid configuration from the config YAML or by specifying a configuration in code.
 The user takes over the full responsibility and have to ensure that the consumer is closed when not longer used.

+## Deprecation of `createTopicIfMissing` method
+This method will be removed in the next releases.
+Instead of creating the topic programmatically, now the developers are responsible to create the topics manually, or request to the DevOps team to do that.
+This approach will prevent misconfiguration of topics and give the teams better control of created resources.

 ## Migration information (from kafka-commons)